 If you import a vehicle as a private individual, you must first declare the vehicle and pay VAT to Norwegian Customs.
 Then you pay the vehicle import duty to the Norwegian Tax Administration and have the vehicle approved and registered by the Norwegian Public Roads Administration.

 You must contact the Norwegian Public Roads Administration to see what technical requirements will be posed of the vehicle in connection with registering it in Norway.
 You should also make enquiries with the authorities in the country where you purchased the vehicle about whether:

 there are export restrictions and export clearance isrequired,

 the vehicle has valid number plates and insurance in order to be able to be driven to and in Norway.

 This is a matter between the buyer and seller, and the Norwegian customs authorities have nothing to do with this.

 You must use a manned border crossing and report to the red zone.

-If the vehicle is not insured when crossing the border, you will have to take out special Border Insurance with Norwegian Customs.
+If the vehicle is not insured when crossing the border, you will have to take out special Frontier Insurance with Norwegian Customs.
 The driver/owner of the vehicle can otherwise be held liable for damage that may occur from use of an uninsured vehicle.

 If technical or formal requirements are not satisfied, the vehicle can only be used in Norway if the Norwegian Public Roads Administration has issued valid temporary plates.